Newly-worded Urewera plan up for submissions

-Mr Kruger said by 2018 the Crown appointees on the board would drop from four to three, and the Tuhoe Iwi membership would rise from four to six.
+Mr Kruger said by 2018 the Crown appointees on the would drop from four to three, and the Tuhoe Iwi membership would rise from four to six.

 For the Government it was an example of a Crown and iwi relationship working really well, he said.

 “So the view that you and I, the public, are still paying for the whole thing is not correct.

 “It’s not a free ride for Tuhoe.
 Over three years Tuhoe’s contribution, operationally and financially, now equals that of the Crown.”

 Mr Kruger said the Department of Conservation continued to make a significant contribution to the operational side.
 But over the next few years, the Crown would have less to do with governance, he said.

 The word “concession” had been replaced with “friendship agreements”, which was what it would now be called if someone applied for a licence to operate a business, or shoot scenes for a movie.

 Until such time as that plan was approved, the Te Urewera National Park Management Plan 2003 would continue to apply.